 Classifying an expense as fixed or variable is determined by how a particular expense fluctuates with sales volume.
-If an expense increases when sales increase, then it’s a variable expense.
-If an expense remains constant when sales increase, then it’s a fixed expense.
+If an expense increases when sales increase, it's a variable expense.
+If an expense remains constant when sales increase, it's a fixed expense.
 Fixed costs plus variable costs equal total costs.

 Examples of fixed expenses are rent, overhead, insurance, dues, advertising and administrative salaries.
 These costs remain the same whether sales increase or decrease.
 Only when sales increase dramatically, do these costs increase.
 For purposes of this article, we will assume that fixed costs always remain constant throughout a change in sales.

 Variable expenses include raw materials, inventory, production costs, sales commissions and shipping costs.
 These costs fluctuate in direct relation to sales volume.
 If sales increase, then variable costs increase.
 If sales decrease, then variable costs also decrease.

 If you want to know how your expenses fluctuate with sales volume, then you must understand unit costs.
 Because fixed costs don't change as sales volume changes, the fixed cost per unit changes.
 For example, ABC Chairs has monthly fixed costs of $2,000 to produce chairs.
 The $2,000 stays the same whether ABC Chairs produces 10 chairs, 100 chairs or 500 chairs.